spinlud/linkedin-jobs-scraper/README.md

                     limit: 10, // This will override global option limit (33)
                     applyLink: true, // Try to extract apply link.
 If set to true, scraping is slower because an additional page mus be navigated.
 Default to false
                     skipPromotedJobs: true, // Skip promoted jobs: Default to false
+                    skills: true, // Extract required skills for this job.
+If enabled execution can be slower.
+Default to false.
                     descriptionFn: descriptionFn, // Custom job description processor [optional] }
             },